How to Set Up an RTMP Encoder for Live Video Streaming [Updated for 2024]

 Best Use Case:

 TeraDek is a hardware encoder for advanced professional broadcasters.
 Compared to other hardware encoders, it’s very lightweight and great for those who need to move a lot.
-It’s an excellent choice for those who need the power of a hardware encoder and the portability of software encoders (which often just requires a laptop).
+It’s an excellent choice for those who need the power of a hardware encoder and the portability of software encoders (which often just require a laptop).

 7. Niagara Video